U.S. Olympic figure skating medal hope Vincent Zhou tests positive for COVID

 - "If the results are negative, Zhou will be able to compete in the men's short program, which begins Tuesday," the statement added.

-Why it matters: He's been widely tipped to bag another Olympic medal, after the U.S. figure skaters won silver in the team event on Sunday, during which Zhou competed as a substitute for world champion Nathan Chen.
+Why it matters: He's been widely tipped to bag another Olympic medal, after the U.S. figure skaters won silver in the team event.
+Zhou competed as a substitute for world champion Nathan Chen on Sunday.

 Go deeper: What to know about the Winter Olympics' COVID protocols